ModelingSimulation/TeachingWriting2020/schedule.md

 ### Assignments due

 * Read [Chapter 3: "Mathematical Writing"](https://drive.google.com/file/d/1vDdD66KgNMJ6fUToGDsWPEvRi3UTw0Qv/view?usp=sharing).
 Make a note of things you learned / principles you can follow in your mathematical writing.
 Be prepared to discuss in class.
-* Edit your research report, using the editing rubric above to guide your edits.
-(You don't need to hand it in again, but do hand in a short summary of the changes you made.)
+* Edit your research report, using the [draft editing rubric](Resources/handout6-editingrubric.pdf) to guide your edits.
+You don't need to hand in your report again, but do hand in a short summary of the changes you made.
 * _After_ you have edited your report once, and send your report to your [editing partners](https://drive.google.com/file/d/1bSqxcSIYHsxAF9eI9bTRM20rPOw7GVA3/view?usp=sharing).
 You are each assigned 2 editing partners.
 They will provide further edits, due next week.
 Send them your report early, so they have time to provide thoughtful feedback.

 ## April 15th